wootencl/apidocs-v4/source/includes/_authorizations.md

 subscriber.last_name | Optional: The subscriber’s last name as specified on their policy.
 Specify when the patient is not the subscriber on the insurance policy. trading_partner_id | Unique id for the intended trading partner, as specified by the Trading Partners endpoint.

-> Example authorizations response when the trading partner has authorized the request
+> Example authorizations response when the trading partner has authorized the request:

 ```shell
 {